Jumpan2306/Jumpan2306/README.md

 - 👋 Hi, I’m Jumpan
 - 👀 I’m living in Shanghai,China
 - 🌱 I’m  Embedded software development engineer
-- ✨ I'm interested in blockchain and Web3
+- ✨ I'm interested in Embedded and blockchain

 <!---
 Jumpan2306/Jumpan2306 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.